 What is a possession of drugs offence?

-Possession of drugs is an offence when someone is caught with a controlled substance, classified as Class A, B, or C drugs under The Misuse of Drugs Act 1971.
+Possession of drugs is an offence when someone is caught with a controlled substance, classified as Class A, B, or C drugs under the Misuse of Drugs Act 1971.

 This can include drugs found on a person, in their belongings, or in a place they have access to, such as a car or home.